 Students choosing to enroll in one of our graduate programs will be taught by faculty with exemplary records in teaching, research, and service.
 Many faculty maintain clinical schedules to enrich their integration of theory and practice in the classroom.
 Their research and scholarly work inform and enhance their teaching and result in improvements in individual and population health.
 Service is an important component of what we do as it provides the school with the opportunity to fulfill the Jesuit commitment to social justice through working to address the needs of society’s most vulnerable.

-Through the Virtual Campus we make educational programs available to nurses who wish to advance their education but require flexible scheduling.
+The Nursing Department provides distance educational programs available to nurses who wish to advance their education but require flexible scheduling.
 With courses delivered in an online, interactive format, Gonzaga makes it possible for nurses to pursue advanced degrees without having to leave their home communities.
-Students can pursue advanced roles as Health Systems Leaders, Family Nurse Practitioners, Psychiatric Mental Health Nurse Practitioners, or Nurse Anesthetists.
+Students can pursue advanced roles as Nursing Leaders in Healthcare, Family Nurse Practitioners, or Psychiatric Mental Health Nurse Practitioners.

 Graduate Degree Programs in the School of Nursing and Human Physiology

 - Master of Science in Nursing (R.N. to M.S.N, M.S.N, and Second Master's Degree options)

 Doctor of Nursing Practice (DNP)

 Students are referred to the relevant Department of Nursing Student Handbook for a more detailed overview of requirements and expectations.
 There are separate handbooks for the BSN, MSN, DNP, and DNAP programs.